 Trusted

-Nurses are trusted greatly because they serve as both confidantes and liaisons between doctors and family members.
+Nurses are deeply trusted because they serve as both confidantes and liaisons between doctors and family members.
 This level of professional respect, combined with the fact that nurses have dedicated their lives to helping others, make the profession difficult to surpass in integrity, especially during a pandemic and pandemic recovery.

 Nursing Statistics Summarized